Course code: HLT54115

 In Victoria the training is delivered with Victorian and Commonwealth Government funding for eligible candidates.
 Please refer to the Department of Education & Training website for funding eligibility in Victoria.

 VET Student Loans are available for eligible students.
 For eligibility criteria please refer to our fees page.
-VET Student Loan (VSL) gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.
+VET Student Loans (VSL) gives rise to a HELP debt that continues to be a debt due to the Commonwealth until it is repaid.

 Applications direct to ACUcom